Update December 20, 2019:

 return flight from the island typically leaves about 7:00 AM and arrives in Honolulu at 10:30 AM.

-We strongly recommend using the services of our professional travel agent in Honolulu: CAROLYN REID.
+We strongly recommend using the services of our professional travel agent in Honolulu: Renee Mahler with Ultimate Vacations.
 She is the best resource for reservations between Honolulu and Christmas Island (Cassidy International Airport, code CXI).
 She is very familiar with this flight and will take good care of you.
 Moreover, if there are ever any travel delays related to either the charter flight to Fanning or the commercial flight on Fiji Airways to/from Hawaii (or Fiji), she will be able to assist you in any rebookings needed to get you home.
 While these sorts of delays are rare, they do happen.
 This is also another good reason to purchase Travel Insurance for this trip.
-Carolyn can be reached 1-808-949-8100 or email@example.com.
-Tell her that you are with The Fly Shop®, and she'll take extra special care of you.

-Upon arrival on Christmas Island you will disembark the Fiji Airways flight and clear customs and immigration in the small, one-room "terminal".
-You will be met by a representative from Fanning Island who will help you with your luggage and take you to the domestic check in counter at the adjacent building.
+Upon arrival on Christmas Island you will disembark the Fiji Airways flight and clear customs and immigration in the small, one-room “terminal”.
+You will be met by a representative from Fanning Island who will help you with your luggage.

-The Charter Flight from Christmas to Fanning is aboard a privately chartered Air Kiribati Harbin Y-12.
+The flight from Christmas to Fanning is aboard an Air Kiribati Harbin Y-12.
 The Harbin Y-12 can take up to 12 passengers.
 The flight will last about 1 hour, 15 minutes.
 Soon you will be touching down on beautiful Fanning Island, on a 1,200 meter dirt strip on the northern side of the atoll.

 Lodging at Fanning Island